systeminit/si/app/auth-portal/src/content/tutorial/06-customizing.md

 | N         | Y          | N           | Failure | Incorrect CoreOS Stable AMI.
 Provide the correct AMIs                    |
 | Y         | Y          | Y           | Success | Using current CoreOS Stable AMI                                          |

-Update the code in the Editor with the following function, which translates the above into TypeScript:
+Update the code in the editor with the following function, which translates the above into TypeScript:

 ```js
 async function qualification(component: Input): Promise<Output> {